TarbFela/PicoPitchDetection/README.md

 ## Work in Progress

+### Hypothetical Approximation for True Frequency

+**Problem: our true frequency likely lies at a tau between our two lowest corr values**

+Solution:
+1. Take three points: the **minimum** and one to either side
+2. Our "true" tau lies to one side or another of our recorded minimum
+3. Use the following equation:

+`x_0 ≈ x_min + tau_step * (a-b) / 2(a+b+1)`

+4. Use some large-ish number, tau_step, to circumvent int rounding

 ### Hypothesis for testing

 **Issue:** the pitch detection yields a low confidence, since the Yin Correlation curve is noisy.